 Welcome, revision of action points from the last SAG meeting, and revision of the agenda

 The Chair went through the Action Points from the previous SAG Meeting providing an update on progress made to date.
-The Chair noted that the action to send out GSC update sharing the document on key messages on HLP and COVID-19 as well as other key documents including HfH’s policy brief on Housing and COVID-19 was outstanding.
+The Chair noted that the action to send out GSC updates sharing the document on key messages on HLP and COVID-19 as well as other key documents including HfH’s policy brief on Housing and COVID-19 was pending.
 Discussed sending out a thematic update on HLP, combining the Key Messages and the HLP Country Profiles as a means of signposting dedicated HLP page on the GSC Website.
 An update highlighting key agency documents will also go out as part of a general update on the COVID resources that are available.

-With response to action point to send a call to GSC partners to increase the shelter response capacity in Burkina Faso, Richard noted that the call was very effective in pushing NRC to increase capacity and that such calls from external sources are beneficial for encouraging the agency to take action.
+With regards to action point to send a call to GSC partners to increase the shelter response capacity in Burkina Faso, Richard noted that the call was very effective in pushing NRC to increase capacity and that such calls from external sources are beneficial for encouraging the agency to take action.